Lorenzo Ghiberti: Master of Renaissance Sculpture and the Gates of Paradise

 Tucked in a quiet corner of Florence, behind the resplendent walls of the Casa Buonarroti, lies a humble yet profoundly significant marble relief. ...

-In the golden heart of Renaissance Florence, where genius seemed to bloom on every corner, lived a man ...
+In the golden heart of Renaissance Florence, where genius seemed to bloom on every corner, lived a man whose ...

-The Dying Slave Sculpture Michelangelo
+The Dying Slave Sculpture by Michelangelo

 Beneath the cool shadows of the Louvre Museum, among the masterpieces that whisper stories of centuries past, stands a sculpture that seems almost too human ...